Which countries are the best at caring for the elderly?

-As populations age across the world, governments and families face growing pressure to provide dignified, sustainable care for older people.
+The Netherlands, Sweden, and Norway are consistently ranked as the best countries for elderly care in 2026, thanks to heavy investment in home-based and community care and strongly integrated health and social care systems.
 Good elderly care extends beyond healthcare outcomes to include financial security, access to support services, social inclusion, and the ability to age well at home.

 Key insights

-- In the UK, demand is rising faster than supply.
-Early planning and flexible home care models are becoming increasingly important for families.
+- Early planning and flexible home care models are increasingly important for UK families, given rising demand and inconsistent access to publicly funded care

 What does “best at caring for the elderly” mean in 2026?

-In recent international comparisons, countries are judged on more than just life expectancy.
+In recent international comparisons, countries are judged on more than life expectancy alone.
 Experts now focus on:

 - Long-term care funding, including home care, residential, and nursing care